Twitter Will Break Third-Party Clients in June - Slashdot

 I found a live webcam feed of sheep.

-What idiots Twitter are (Score:3)
+What idiots Twitter are (Score:5, Insightful)

 In the midst of a big push for people to leave social media, they are trying harder and hard to push people away.